dohear/Embedded-Operating-System-for-RISC-V-Hardware-/README.md

 This repository contains the final embedded operating system code I developed for my Operating Systems class at Marquette University.

-During the course, we encountered an "unsolvable" issue with the RISC-V framework provided by my professor after implementing memory protection (`xinu-hw7`).
-As a result, we had to migrate to the MIPS architecture for subsequent assignments.
+During the course, we encountered an "unsolvable" issue with the RISC-V framework provided by my professor after implementing memory protection.
+As a result, we had to migrate to the MIPS architecture for subsequent feature implementations.
 Due to this transition, I have included two incomplete versions of my operating system:

 ## RISC-V Implementation